dhucul/AudioCopy/README.md

 ### Result
 Because timing is created in real time:

-- it can be subject to small inconsistencies (“jitter”)
+- it can be subject to small inconsistencies ("jitter")
-- it’s usually fine for audio playback
+- it's usually fine for audio playback
 - but it can sometimes trip up:
   - very picky older CD players
   - certain data recovery or verification workflows that expect highly consistent subchannel timing